 Ode to Time Decay

-If you don’t want to create your own custom attribution model, I would suggest selecting Time Decay attribution model (click only).
+If you don’t want to create your own custom attribution model, I would suggest selecting Time Decay attribution model (click-only).
+Adding time dimension within an attribution model make it more “human” because it doesn’t rely only on clicks (which on mobile can be accidental clicks) and impressions (which most probably are not viewable).
 This model is useful for digital touchpoints that drive conversions AND touchpoints that increase the likelihood of a conversion in the near future.
 Please double check and confirm your lookback window before you implement this model.
-The time decay factor (click only) calculated as follows:
+The time decay factor (click-only) calculated as follows:

 Custom attribution model